 Why AI Voice Receptionists Are Eating the $9B Answering Market

 Enter your phone, verify once, and dial the number.
-An AI will answer like a real dispatcher, take your problem, and book an appointment on your screen in under two minutes.
+An AI answers like a real dispatcher, takes your problem, and books an appointment on your screen in under two minutes.

 Launch the Magician demoThe Pain That Built the Market

 Every time a service business lets a call go unanswered, someone else answers it.
-The customer isn't waiting — they're already dialing the next number on the Google listing.
-The numbers backing this are consistent across five different industry studies:
+The customer is not waiting.
+They are already dialing the next number on the Google listing.
+The numbers behind this are consistent across industry data:

 80% of callers hang up without leaving one.
 The lead is gone.